roman000007/Sea-battle/README.md

 You can:
 - use own field from .txt file
-- our random generated field
+- use our random generated field
+- a lot of other features

 To start open *class.py* file